-The urban design framework for North Gateway CBC reflects the area's role as the visual and physical entry point to the Richmond Highway corridor from the City of Alexandria.
-The creation of a linear park along the environmentally-sensitive Cameron Run will provide urban park amenities and should include the revegetation and restoration of the shoreline to a more natural condition.
-The underpass area beneath Richmond Highway and the I-495 ramps should become an active, inviting urban space with programmed activities.
+The urban design framework for North Gateway reflects the area's role as the visual and physical entry point to the Richmond Highway corridor from the City of Alexandria.
+A large gateway sign or public art installation should function as an entrance and may include kinetic elements that reinforce a sense of movement through the CBC.
+The creation of a linear park along the environmentally sensitive Cameron Run should provide park amenities and include the revegetation and restoration of the shoreline to a more natural condition.
+The underpass area beneath the I-495 ramps should become an active, inviting urban space with programmed activities.
+Building design may reflect the midcentury design that influenced the corridor's early developments and can provide a clear delineation between Old Town Alexandria and Fairfax County.